 Dr. Nathan T. Chomilo is Medical Director for the State of Minnesota’s Medicaid & MinnesotaCare programs and practices as a General Pediatrician and an Internal Medicine Hospitalist with Park Nicollet Health Services/HealthPartners.
 He completed his combined residency in Internal Medicine and Pediatrics at the University of Minnesota and was the Pediatric Chief Resident at the University of Minnesota Children’s Hospital.
 His advocacy work has included the impact early childhood intervention and healthcare access have on the long-term prospects of our children and how physicians and health systems can address racial & health equity.
 He is a member of the American Academy of Pediatrics Council on Early Childhood and Section on Minority Health, Equity & Inclusion, is one of the Early Childhood Champions for the MN chapter of the AAP, is an Adjunct Assistant Professor of Pediatrics at the University of Minnesota Medical School, helped start the organization Minnesota Doctors for Health Equity (MDHEQ), was formerly appointed to the Minnesota Governor’s Early Learning Council and previously served as the Medical Director of Reach Out and Read Minnesota.

-Dr Rauk lead quality for Fairview System in OB for 10 years and serves at MHA as lead of their Perinatal Committee.
-He is the Vice Chair of Quality and Safety Department and an OB GYN at University of Minnesota.
+Dr. Rauk leads quality for Fairview System in OB for 10 years and serves at MHA as the lead of their Perinatal Committee.
+He is the Vice-Chair of the Quality and Safety Department and an OB-GYN at the University of Minnesota.

 Rebekah Dunlap is an enrolled member of the Lake Superior Band of Ojibwe.
 Her career consists of public health nursing, birth work, and reproductive health education.
 She is an advocate, community leader, and international speaker.
 Her passions lie in revitalizing traditional Indigenous birthing practices and integrating them back into Native American communities.
 She believes reclaiming traditional Native American practices has the potential to improve breastfeeding rates and decrease maternal mortality in Native communities.